-Land Cover Map 2000 data from the Centre for Ecology and Hydrology (CEH) is used to map a variety of other agricultural emissions.
+Land Cover Map 2000 data from CEH is used to map a variety of other agricultural emissions.
 These are distributed evenly across the arable land cover map for the UK:

 - Emissions of VOCs from agrochemical use;

 - CO2, emissions from agricultural soils;

 - Dioxin and Benzo[a]pyrene emissions from agricultural waste burning.